Skip to Content

 Easter basket clue about the play house.

-Just like fireworks, a good Easter egg scavenger hunt builds momentum.
+Just like fireworks, a good Easter scavenger hunt builds momentum.
 I started with one egg, moved up to a couple, and left the big stash of treats until the end of the hunt.

 It made it like having all the fireworks come at one time at a fireworks show.
-The last stash of Easter eggs got placed in a fun colored bucket near her old playhouse along with a cucumber melon candle.
+The last bunch of Easter eggs got placed in a fun colored bucket near her old playhouse along with a cucumber melon candle.

 My girl loves candles!
 Pink bucket with candle and candy for building an Easter basket with clues.

-Doing this kind of Easter Egg hunt with clues is something you can do right through the high school years, just by adding new items that they like in each teenage year.Easter Egg basket with Clues, candy, candles, toiletries and nail polish.
+Doing this kind of Easter egg hunt with clues is something you can do right through the high school years, just by adding new items that they like in each teenage year.Easter Egg basket with Clues, candy, candles, toiletries and nail polish.

 Would you like to build an Easter Basket with clues?

-Print out the Easter egg hunt clues
+Printable teenage Easter egg hunt clues

 If you want to copy my clues for hiding Easter basket supplies for an older child, you can print out the filled in clue sheet that I used here in PDF format.

 It is a high resolution 8 1/2′ by 1 1″ file.
 I printed mine on photo paper so the wording stays intact outside.
+Heavy cardstock also works.

 Easter basket clues for a teenage Easter egg hunt.

-Blank Easter egg hunt clue sheet
+Blank printable Easter egg hunt clues sheet

-If my Easter egg scavenger hunt clues won’t work for you, you can use these blank Easter egg cards and make your own Easter basket hunt clues for by hand printing them.
+If my Easter scavenger hunt clues won’t work for you, you can use these blank Easter egg cards and make your own Easter basket hunt clues for by hand printing them.

-You can print the PDF file here, or click on the image below.Blank clues for a teenage Easter egg hunt.
+You can print the PDF file here, or click on the image below.

 What other things will you hide as well as Easter eggs to build an Easter basket with clues for your teenager?
-Easter Egg Hunt with Clues, candy, toiletries and a candle.
+Let us know how your hunt went in the comments below.

 Pin these Easter egg hunt clues for later